 Persuasive Essay Outline

-After getting well-versed on your topic, it is essential to craft an outline.
+After getting well-versed in your topic, it is essential to create an outline.
 The outline will assist you in organizing your argument.
 Every body paragraph presents an argument and backs it up with sources.
 These arguments and references used will all be placed in your outline which you can always refer to when writing your essay.
 The end of this section contains a persuasive essay outline example to help you get it done.

 There are plenty of ways how to start a persuasive essay.
-The introduction of the essay must blast off with a hook to grab the audience’s attention.
+The introduction of the essay must begin with a hook to grab the audience’s attention.
 You can start with a humorous statement to break the ice and suggest a less formal writing approach.
 Alternatively, you may begin with a robust controversial statement.
 Put the reader straight into the action!

 Any opener or headline serves as a tool to paint a broad picture of the work, leading to the main point.
 The same goes for a persuasive essay introduction.
 While it seems like a small structural element without any reliable info, the opening is crucial to capturing and maintaining the reader’s interest.
 It is best to write the introduction in the end.
 Knowing the content that follows will help you lead into it.